UplandJacob/Upland-HA-Addons/playit-gg/README.md

 1. If you don't already have a Playit.gg account, head over to [Playit.gg](https://playit.gg) and sign up.
 2. Follow the install instructions above and start it, then go to the "Log" tab.
-3. Find the claim link, copy and paste it into a browser, and go through the claim process to add your node to your Playit.gg account.
+3. Find the claim link, copy and paste it into a browser, and go through the claim process to add your agent to your Playit.gg account.
 4. Check the add-on logs to ensure the add-on has successfully connected to your Playit.gg account.
 5. Back [on the website](https://playit.gg/account/agents), click on the agent, then "+Add Tunnel" to expose whatever services you want to the internet.